AndrewHyland757/Vinyl-Hog-/README.md

 ### Non-Registered User Needs

-6. As a non-registered user I can make a purchace without having to spend time creating an account.
+6. As a non-registered user I can make a purchase without having to spend time creating an account.
 7. As a non-registered user I can set up an account.